A Multiscale Perspective on Maximum Marginal Likelihood Estimation: Main results

 \subsubsection{Relation to SOUL}

 The SOUL algorithm \cite{de2021efficient} aims at explicitly implementing the EM algorithm by alternating inexact MCMC methods (such as unadjusted Langevin algorithm) for realising E-step in \eqref{eq:theEM-E-Step} and gradient-based optimisation for realising the M-step in \eqref{eq:theEM-M-Step}.
 From our perspective, the SOUL algorithm is implemented to realise the averaging procedure explicitly: To update $\theta_k$ at iteration $k$, a separate, long Markov chain $X_k^{(m)}$ with $m = 0, \ldots, M$ is run, with the assumption that this Markov chain (e.g. unadjusted Langevin algorithm) would converge to a measure that is close to the stationary measure of the chain in $M$ iterations.
 These MCMC samples are then plugged into gradient estimates to update $\theta$.
+We recall the EM algorithm steps as given in \eqref{eq:theEM-E-Step}--\eqref{eq:theEM-M-Step} which can be succinctly described iteratively solving $\theta_{k} \in \arg \min_{\theta\in \mathbb{R}^{d_\theta}} \mathbb{E}_{p_{\theta_{k-1}}(x|y)} \left[ U(\theta, x)\right]$.
+Therefore, given a starting point $\theta_{k-1}$, the main idea behind SOUL is to first implement a ULA-type algorithm to sample from $p_{\theta_k}(x |y) \propto p_{\theta_k}(x, y)$.
+For fixed $\theta_{k-1}$, the SOUL algorithm proceeds running a ULA chain with a warm start $X_{k}^{(0)} = X_{k-1}^{(M)}$, as follows: